EnriqueSolarte/hm3d_data_collector/README.md

 ```
 /media/datasets/habitat/v0.2
 ```
-Please contact me at for request access to this data. `enrique.solarte.pardo@itri.org.tw`
+Please contact me at for get access to this data. `enrique.solarte.pardo@itri.org.tw`

 ## How to use it